Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.export/notespositions/_index.md

 ## NotesPositions enum

-Represents the rule to render notes into exported document.
+Represents the rule to render notes into exported document

 ```cpp
 enum class NotesPositions